dkulback/events-calendar/README.md

 # Denver Local Venue Scraper

 This is a web scraper that collects data from local venues in Denver.
-The scraped data includes venue names, addresses, phone numbers, websites, and upcoming events.
+The scraped data includes venue names, dates for events, ticket links, websites, and adding an event to authorized google account.

 ## Setup